 The Benefits of Server-Side Appium

-First of all, one the most significant improvement provided with this server-side Appium implementation is the ability to execute Appium tests parallel on real devices.
+First of all, one of the most significant improvements provided with this server-side Appium implementation is the ability to execute Appium tests parallel on real devices.
 As Appium was originally designed to provide tight relation to emulator or one device at a time, we’ve now extended the possibility to use it across even hundreds of real devices simultaneously.

 Secondly, users do not need to configure any of those devices on desired capabilities, but all can be done with Device Group creation and configuration by dragging and dropping desired devices into your device groups.
 This eliminates the variety of errors that typically came with configuring devices in the script.

 Also, all test runs are now easy to monitor through real-time views at Bitbar Testing.
-At a glance, you will see how test runs are doing, get instant feedback on failures, and the possibility to maintain all test results (screenshots, logs, performance stats etc.) and file assets under your projects.
+At a glance, you will see how test runs are doing, get instant feedback on failures, and the possibility to maintain all test results (screenshots, logs, performance stats, etc.) and file assets under your projects.